 “The Lord your God is with you, the Mighty Warrior who saves.
 He will take great delight in you; in his love he will no longer rebuke you, but will rejoice over you with singing.”– Zephaniah 3:17 (NIV)

-For students who feel unseen, and for parents who carry quiet worries, these words offer a song over our lives.
+These words offer a song for students who feel unseen and parents who carry quiet worries.
 God’s delight does not depend on grades or popularity; it rests on His love that meets us as we are.

 “And Jesus grew in wisdom and stature, and in favor with God and man.”– Luke 2:52 (NIV)